thebrewery-craft-templates/nodejs-cloud-code/README.md

 <br/><br/>

-By the way, this is how the code for connecting a JavaScript SDK instance to your local server looks like, in case you would want to test some queries or test your mobile app.
-When connecting to Craft, you will need to go to your app **Settings** page
+By the way, this is the code for connecting a JavaScript SDK instance to your local server looks like, in case you would want to test some queries or test your mobile app or frontend app.

 JavaScript